 Generally, you can increase the tire diameter by one inch without modifying the ATV’s drivetrain.
 Most ATVs will have enough space in the wheel wells to allow one inch bigger tire without getting rubbing issues.

-Already at one inch bigger tires, you will start noticing some of the negative side effects a bigger tire has on low and mid-range performance, but not more than what is acceptable to most people.
+Already at one inch bigger tires, you will start noticing some of the adverse side effects of a bigger tire on low and mid-range performance, but not more than what is acceptable to most people.

-This category is those that enjoy dune racing, high-speed trail riding, or mud pit bashing.
-With a two to three-inch increase in tire size, the low and mid-range performance is significantly impacted.
-You may have difficulty reaching the REV levels where the engine performs its best.
+This category covers those that enjoy dune racing, high-speed trail riding, or mud pit bashing.
+A tire size increase of two to three inches considerably impacts the low and mid-range performance.
+You may struggle to reach the RPM levels at which the engine delivers optimum performance.

 Recommended modification: Install a clutch kit